UAF-RCS-Cookbooks/rcs-network_interfaces/README.md

 * post_up - Post up command(s) to run after modifying the interface
 * reload (default: true) - Wether or not to reload the device on config changes
 * reload_type (default: :immediately) - When to reload device on config changes
-* cookbook (default: 'network_interfaces_v2') - Cookbook to look for template files in
+* cookbook (default: 'rcs-network_interfaces') - Cookbook to look for template files in
 * source (default: 'ifcfg.erb') - Template file to use for interface config

 #### Debian Only Attributes